-The Waveform Setup menu allows the vertical and horizontal scale of the waveform display to be set up, as well as controlling the intensity and persistence of the display.
+The Waveform Setup menu allows the vertical and horizontal scale of the waveform display to be set up.

 Active Picture:

 If checked, only the active picture is displayed for picture view and waveform monitor, all other VBI data such as TRS words ANC data and audio is blanked.
 This control tracks the state of the ActPix control on the Picture.